gardhr/cosi/README.md

 Returns the utf-8 length of a String or raw C pointer.

+`function current_directory()`

+Returns the current working directory.

 `function process_directory(directory, callback)`

 Traverses a directory recursively.
 The second parameter can either be a single function to be applied to each file OR an object containing one or more of the following functions: process, enter, leave.
 The first is applied to all files and the last two are applied to the directory itself.

+`function dirent_name(dirent)`

+Returns the name of a file obtained from the 'readdir' function.

+`function dirent_type(dirent)`

+Returns a bitmask of the file obtained from the 'readdir' function.

 ## Implemented C Functions and Constants